iotaledger/streams/documentation/docs/libraries/rust/getting_started.md

 cargo new PROJECT_NAME
 ```

-Create two of these Rust projects: one for the author and one for the subscriber, and add the following dependencies to both their `Cargo.toml` files:
+Create two Rust projects: one for the author and one for the subscriber, and add the following dependencies to both their `Cargo.toml` files:

 ```toml
 tokio = { version = "1.5.0", features = ["full"] }